Lobola / Bride Price Calculator

 Does education level affect lobola?

-In many families, a bride's education and professional status may be considered during negotiations, though practices vary.
+In many families, a bride's education and professional status may be considered, though practices vary.
 Some view higher education as warranting additional cattle, while others consider it irrelevant.
-This calculator includes it as one of many factors families might consider.

 Is this calculator accurate?

 This is an educational estimation tool only.
 Actual lobola is determined through private family negotiations and varies greatly.
-The estimates provided are based on general ranges and should not be taken as definitive figures.
+Use these estimates as a starting conversation point, not definitive figures.